Checkmk/checkmk/CONTRIBUTING.md

  5. Submit a **Pull request** (PR) so that we can review your changes

  ⚠ Please reply when asked for more information or to update your PR in case in didn't meet the requirements (e.g. failed checks).
-If there's no response from the author for at least 14 days, the PR will be closed.
+If there's no response from the author for a longer period of time, we will close the PR (after giving you a heads up).

 If it’s your first time to contribute to an open source project, we recommend reading [this guide](https://opensource.guide/how-to-contribute/).
 You may also want to try the [GitHub Hello World tutorial](https://guides.github.com/activities/hello-world/).